sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_08.rst

 category, and you want to assess all the other groups in relation to that one.
 In other situations, however, no such baseline category exists, and it may make more sense to compare each group to the mean of the other groups.
-This is where we meet **Helmert contrasts**, generated by the ``Helmert`` option in the jamovi ``ANOVA`` - ``Contrasts`` selection box.
+Thit is where we meet **Helmert contrasts**, generated by the ``Helmert`` option in the jamovi ``ANOVA`` - ``Contrasts`` selection box.
 The idea behind Helmert contrasts is to compare each group to the mean of the “previous” ones.
 That is, the first contrast represents the